2013 World Baseball Classic: Rosters

 The deadline for submitting provisional rosters was January 16, but teams had until February 20 to finalize their roster decisions.
 Many Major League Baseball (MLB) players participated.
 The United States provisional roster was made up entirely of players from MLB, and champions Dominican Republic provisional roster had only one player not signed to an MLB team in 2013.
 The Canadian team had 12 players who appeared in MLB in 2012.
 Japan had none and two prominent Japanese MLB players, Yu Darvish and Ichiro Suzuki, chose not to play.
-Though five members who competed for the Cuban national team in the 2009 WBC have since defected, the Cuban team was considered strong despite its 2nd-round sacking.
+Though five members who competed for the Cuban national team in the 2009 WBC had since defected, the Cuban team was considered strong despite its 2nd-round sacking.
 Three members of MLB.com's Top 100 prospect participated: Xander Bogaerts, Eddie Rosario, and Jameson Taillon.

 Venues

 Eight stadiums were used during the main tournament: